Advanced Mesh Reaper, or AMR for short, is a tool I created when playing around with MFC.

 - Changed some of the keyboard accelerators, and added a few more to interact with the scene more easily;

 Still, the modified ViewScene executable along with its required libaries technically are not a part of AMR.
-So they do not come with the release of AMR.
+So they do not come with this release.
 You should obtain these components from the link provided below and place them into the location of the AMR executable.